Mellon Mays Undergraduate Fellowship Program at UC Riverside

 MMUF Information Sessions

 January 19, 2017

 Join us to learn more about the program, get tips on the application process and meet our current Fellows!

 MMUF Program Highlights:

-The purpose of the Mellon Mays Undergraduate Fellowship (MMUF) program is to help to diversify college and university faculty by mentoring and preparing undergraduates for graduate school and academic positions in selected humanities, science and social science disciplines.
+The purpose of the Mellon Mays Undergraduate Fellowship (MMUF) program is to help to diversify college and university faculty by mentoring and preparing undergraduates for graduate school and academic positions in selected humanities and social science disciplines.

 Established by the Andrew W. Mellon Foundation in 1988, the program was renamed in 2003 in honor of Dr. Benjamin Mays who was dean of the Howard University School of Religion, president of Morehouse College, as well as president of the Atlanta Public Schools Board of Education.